connectomicslab/connectomemapper3/paper/paper.md

   neuroimaging tools (inclusing FSL [@Jenkinson2012FSL], FreeSurfer [@Fischl2012FreeSurfer], ANTs [@AVANTS2008SymmetricBrain], dipy [@Garyfallidis2014DipyData],
   mrtrix3 [@Tournier2019MRtrix3:Visualisation], and AFNI [@Cox2012]).
-While CMP3 derives from the now deprecated CMP1 and CMP2 packages[@Daducci:2012], whose original main goals were to simplify the organisation and the analysis of sMRI and dMRI from raw data to multi-scale structural weighted connectomes, it has evolved massively over the years in terms of the underlying codebase, the tools used, and the scope of the functionality provided.
 Design considerations with the implementation of modular, configurable, and containerized processing pipelines, empowered by nipype, handling datasets concordant to the BIDS standard, distributed as a BIDS App, makes it not only easy to install and use (as it provides the user with a computing